mdpiper/knowledge/jupyterhub.md

 This also installed several dependencies.

-Started the Hub server for myself:
+Start the Hub server for myself:

     jupyterhub